 Statistical Machine Learning

-This is an introductory course to statistical machine learning focusing on classification and regression.
-The course will cover a range of techniques used in machine learning and data science, including:
+This is an introductory course to statistical machine learning for students with some background in calculus, linear algebra and statistics.
+The course is focusing on supervised learning, i.e, classification and regression.
+The course will cover a range of methods used in machine learning and data science, including:

 - Neural networks and deep learning

-- Lectures: 11 (including an introduction to R)
+- Lectures: 11 (including an introduction to Python and scikit-learn)

 - Problem solving sessions: 9

 - Computer lab: 1 (mandatory)

 - Literature: Lecture notes

 The course is 5 credits.
 Entry requirements are: 120 credits, including Probability and Statistics, Linear Algebra II, Single Variable Calculus, and one basic programming course.